Lolly Debattista

-Emmanuel Debattista (21 December 1929 – 2 May 2021), better known as Lolly Debattista, was a Maltese footballer player and manager.
-A one-club man, he spent his whole career playing as a defender for Floriana.
+Emmanuel Debattista (21 December 1929 – 2 May 2021), better known as Lolly Debattista, was a Maltese football player and manager.
+A one-club man, he spent his whole career playing as a defender for Floriana.Lolly Debattista is also the grandfather of the popular Maltese & International Platinum Awarded Artist Kevin Borg.

 Playing career

 Club

 Debattista began his career with Floriana Ajax, a youth team that was annexed in the 1948–49 season by Floriana.
 After the juniors won two prestigious victories against arch-rivals Sliema Wanderers (including a 5–0 victory), some were promoted permanently to the senior team.

 Debattista played for Floriana for his entire playing career, which ended in 1967.
 During his career, the Evergreens won the Maltese Premier League seven times and the Maltese FA Trophy nine times.

 International

 Debattista played three times for the Maltese national football team, including the first ever match against Austria played on 24 February 1957.
 His first international match was the European Championship qualifier against Denmark, which Malta lost 6–1.